 Side Lunges: With your bodyweight in your heels and your toes facing forwards, step to the left in a deep lateral lunge, keeping your knee above your toes.
 Alternate legs.

 Cool down with an overhead stretch, a quad stretch and a forward fold.

 Got half an hour?
 Try this longer workout to challenge your core, and your upper and lower body.
 (Fun fact: This will burn more calories than 30 minutes spent walking on the treadmill!)
 Complete the same three-minute warm-up as in the previous workout, then get ready to move it, move it.

 Cool down with an overhead stretch, a reverse lunge, a quad stretch and a forward fold, holding each move for 30 seconds.

-To get new workouts free for 30 days, head to dailyburn.com/365.
+To get new workouts free you can do right at home, head to dailyburn.com.